25 | Reset: What Becomes Available When You Choose to Dissolve

 The Dieta: Feeding the Future, Starving the Past

 In the traditions I draw from, particularly the Shipibo healers of the Peruvian Amazon, preparation for ceremony includes a period of intentional abstinence called a dieta.
-Withdrawing from food, information, social connection, sexual energy, and substances simultaneously.
+Withdrawing from food, information, social connection, sexual physicality, and substances simultaneously.
 Everything that modulates your baseline.
 The Fourth Way tradition calls this a "conscious shock."
-When you withdraw from the stimuli your system depends on, the old patterns emerge with startling clarity.
-The realization that you have been medicating with Netflix the same way someone else medicates with whiskey.
+When you withdraw from the known stimuli your system depends on, the old patterns emerge with startling clarity: the realization that you have been medicating with Netflix the same way someone else medicates with whiskey.

-One of the bravest things a client ever did was give her television to another client for two months around ceremony.
-She had been on Xanax for decades.
+One of the bravest things a client ever did was give her television to another client for two months around the ceremony.
+She had been on Xanax, a tranquilizer, for decades.
 Without the screen, she discovered most of her anxiety was being fed by what she was consuming, not by what was happening in her life.
 The pharmaceutical became unnecessary.
-That client’s friend still has the television!
+That client's friend still has the television.

 Silence is essential.
 We need silence just as much as we need air, just as much as plants need light.